Switching to Olympus changed Paul Hadaway’s photography for the better…

 “Someone on the trip was using the Olympus system, which made me curious.”
 On return, he purchased an Olympus OM-D E-M10 Mk II with 14-42mm lens as a secondary camera.

-“I know longer had to worry about my camera bag being weighed at check-in”
+“I no longer had to worry about my camera bag being weighed at check-in”

 This decision to try Micro Four Thirds proved vital, with Hadaway going from “contemplating giving photography up” to realising that he could in fact take his photography from strength to strength.